 - Predictions.
 Compubookie played it super safe in 1992, predicting just a Top 3 in Men’s and a Top 2 in women’s.
 On the Men’s side, he went with (1) Spirit A, (2) PiKA A, and (3) SDC A, while adding that SigNu A would finish no worse than 6th as long as the held on to the Pushbar, and that Pioneers would finish in the Top 10 On the Women’s side, he selected (1) Spirit A, and (2) Theta Xi A.

 - Beta Struggles To Reach Raceday.
 Beta took a big hit in 1992, but it was a bit unexpected.
 According to the April 19, 1993 Tartan, Beta’s A team buggy suffered a catastrophic failure, as it split into 2 pieces shortly before Raceday 1992.
-That damage was too extensive to fix in time for the races, and Beta was forced to scratch from Raceday, skipping 1992 entirely.
+That damage was too extensive to fix in time for the races.
+But that didn’t stop them from trying something different.
+According to Chris Stengel and Matt Adler on the Chute the Shit podcast, Beta had worked out an agreement with SigNu to have the Beta A pushers push a SigNu buggy.
+The general consensus was that this combination of strong pushers and fast buggy could ultimately break the course record.
+But because of the last minute, unusual nature of the request, Sweepstakes put this up to a vote of the Chairmen, and the Chairmen refused to allow the super-team.
+That decision resulted in Beta being forced to scratch from Raceday, skipping 1992 entirely.

 - Heats.
 The 1992 Buggy Book does not contain the Heat Schedule.
 So while we work to update our database, we thought we’d include it here:

 - SigNu B, Theta Xi B, Fringe C

 - Spirit B, Theta Xi C, KDR A

 - DTD A, ATO A, CIA B